oegedijk/explainerdashboard/docs/source/explainers.rst

 .. automethod:: explainerdashboard.explainers.RegressionExplainer.plot_residuals_vs_feature

-RandomForest Plots
+DecisionTree Plots
 ------------------

-There is an additional mixin class specifically for ``sklearn`` ``RandomForests`` that defines additional methods and plots to investigate and visualize individual decision trees within the random forest. ``RandomForestExplainer`` uses the ``dtreeviz`` library to visualize individual decision trees.
+There are additional mixin classes specifically for ``sklearn`` ``RandomForests`` and for xgboost models that define additional methods and plots to investigate and visualize individual decision trees within the ensemblke.
+These uses the ``dtreeviz`` library to visualize individual decision trees.

 You can get a pd.DataFrame summary of the path that a specific index row took